heinscr/books-library/README.md

 ### POST /upload
 Generates a presigned PUT URL for uploading books directly to S3 (up to 5GB).

+**Authorization:**
+- Requires user to be in the "admins" Cognito group
+- Returns 403 Forbidden if user is not an admin

 **Headers:**
 - `Authorization`: Cognito JWT token